jianfengli-geog/jianfengli-geog.github.io/_pages/research.md

 ---

 ## On-going Projects
-Li Jianfeng, Co-I. Assessment of climate change impacts on extreme storms for flood prevention in Chinese cities in different climatic zones.
-National Natural Science Foundation of China, General Program, National Natural Science Foundation of China, 1/2021-12/2024, RMB550,000
+1. Co-I. Assessment of climate change impacts on extreme storms for flood prevention in Chinese cities in different climatic zones.
+* Co-Investigator
+* National Natural Science Foundation of China
+* 1/2021-12/2024
+* RMB550,000

-Li Jianfeng, PI.
-Temporal evolution of sub-daily precipitation extremes in Hong Kong: Dependency on temperature and implications to flash floods.
-General Research Fund, Research Grants Council of Hong Kong, 1/2021-12/2023, HKD656,864
+2. Temporal evolution of sub-daily precipitation extremes in Hong Kong: Dependency on temperature and implications to flash floods.
+* Principle Investigator
+* Research Grants Council of Hong Kong
+* 1/2021-12/2023
+* HKD656,864

 Li Jianfeng, Co-I. Risk management and response for extreme weather and climate hazard chains in the Guangdong-Hong Kong-Macau Greater Bay Area.
 National Key R&D Program of China “Monitoring, Warning and Prevention of Major Natural Hazards”, 1/2020-12/2023, RMB13,960,000